ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 - Designing for failure is hard.
 - Falacies of distributed systems
+- lots of people chose to go with the simplest pipe - ReST
+- REST means lots of things, like service discovery and temporal coupling.

 ## The pendulum

 I'm seeing an increasing number of anti microservices posts recently.

+## Why did it go wrong?

 I still think, like SOA, most people trying it don't understand it.
 They try to size them and group them on technology lines.
 They see them as totally different to monoliths.